PaddlePaddle/docs/doc/paddle/install/compile/compile_MacOS_en.md

     - `cd Paddle`

-7. Switch to a more stable release branch to compile: (Note that python 3.6, python 3.7 version are supported from the 1.2 branch)
+7. Switch to a more stable release branch to compile: (Note that python 3.6, python 3.7 version are supported from the 1.2 branch, python3.8 version started supporting from release/1.2 branch)

     `git checkout [name of the branch]`